Reading45 min read·Module 1High exam weight

 IAM Users

-An IAM user represents a person or application that interacts with AWS.
-Each user has a unique identity within your AWS account.
+An IAM user represents a single person or application with a permanent identity in your account.

 IAM Groups